-The Collaboration Forum on the Persons with Disabilities in Asia and the Pacific 2019
+Collaboration Forum on Persons with Disabilities in Asia and the Pacific 2019

-Keynote Speech

-↓
+Keynote Address “Barrier Value～Turning Disabilities into Value”

 From “I am miserable” to “a new path”

-Hello, my name is Kakiuchi, I am from Mirairo Inc..
-Focusing on the term “Barrier Value”, I would like to talk about what disability is, based on my life story.
-Generally speaking, when people hear the word “Persons with Disabilities” they think of handicaps, negativity, and think of poor, unfortunate people.
-I once thought, more strongly than anyone else, that I was unfortunate because my bones easy broke and I couldn’t walk.
+Hello, my name is Kakiuchi, I am from Mirairo Inc. Focusing on the term “Barrier Value”, I would like to talk about what disability is, based on my life story.
+Generally speaking, when people hear the words, “Persons with Disabilities”, they think of handicaps, negativity, and poor, unfortunate people.
+I once thought, more strongly than anyone else, that I was unfortunate, because my bones broke easily and I could not walk.

-Since childhood, I had had 20 episodes of my bones breaking, more than 10 surgeries, and I spent one fifth of my life in a hospital room.
+From childhood, I had had 20 episodes of my bones breaking, more than 10 surgeries, and I spent one fifth of my life in a hospital room.
 When I was at high school, I left school for surgeries and rehabilitation.
-I was going to put all my efforts into rehabilitation until I could convince myself that if I did all this and things still didn’t work, then I would have to deal with it.
-However, I still couldn’t walk.
+I decided to put all my efforts into rehabilitation, until I could convince myself that if I did all this and things still did not work out, then I would have to deal with it.
+However, I still could not walk.
 Yet, when I completed my last round of rehabilitation, I had a sense of relief.
-I did everything I could, and things still didn’t work.
-I think I finally managed to decide to take another direction, take a new path.
+I did everything I could, and things still did not work.
+I think I finally managed to decide to take another direction, to take a new path.

 There were things I could do because I had the disability

-From then on, I started to look for things I could do even though I couldn’t walk, something I could do despite being in a wheelchair.
+From then on, I started to look for things that I could do although I could not walk, some things I could do despite being in a wheelchair.
 My turning point came after I went to university.
-I needed to do some part-time work to earn my tuition fees and daily expenses but the jobs I could do in a wheelchair were limited.
+I needed to do some part-time work to earn my tuition fees and daily expenses, but the jobs I could do in a wheelchair were limited.
 A webpage production company still hired me, but the job they gave me on my first day was sales.
 “Take this document and visit the clients.”
-Other sales people visited about 50 clients a day, but 10 was the best I could manage, being a wheelchair user.
-But I didn’t give up and kept going.
+Other sales people visited about 50 clients a day, but 10 was the best I could manage, being a wheelchair-user.
+But I did not give up and kept going.
 Before I knew it, I had recorded top sales and results at the company.
-There was only one reason.
-Many people remembered me, because I was doing sales in the wheelchair.
+There was only one reason: Many people remembered me, because I was doing sales in the wheelchair.
 My manager and president at the time told me, “Your disability is your strength.
 Be proud.”
 These words have supported me to this day.
 I could not stop my tears that night.
 I realized that I did not just have things I could do even if I could not walk.
-I realized there were things I could do BECAUSE I could not walk, because of my disability.
+I realized that there were things I could do BECAUSE I could not walk, because of my disability.
 This gave me a new light, a new path.

 Launching Mirairo Inc. .

-To communicate what I realized to all corners of Japan and to the rest of the world, I spent one year on preparation and established Mirairo Inc. when I turned 21.
-A year, two years, and five years went by, with little sales.
+To communicate what I had realized to all corners of Japan and to the rest of the world, I spent one year in preparation and established Mirairo Inc., when I turned 21.
+A year, two years, and five years went by, with few sales.
 My business was always in the red.
-Still, work started to come in little by little, as well as other opportunities.
-Before I knew it, we had expanded to three locations in Tokyo, Osaka and Fukuoka, with 50 members of staff.
+Still, work started to come in, little by little, as well as other opportunities.
+Before I knew it, we had expanded to three locations in Tokyo, Osaka, and Fukuoka, with 50 members of staff.